Options Defined by

 Smart Investors can use options to buy stock at a lower price than the open market.

-Option Volume at the Chicago Board Options Exchange (CBOE) has grown from 357 million in 2004 to 1.271 billion in 2018.
-Over the same time period, the lower chart shows that the number of searches where people enquired “What are Options?”, quintupled.
+Option Volume at the Options Clearing Corp.
+(OCC) has grown from 1.08 billion in 2004 to 4.42 billion in 2019.
+Over the same time period, the lower chart shows that the number of searches where people inquired “What are Options?”, quintupled.